casper-network/ceps/0000-template.md

 - What other designs have been considered and what is the rationale for not choosing them?
 - What is the impact of not doing this?

 A very important thing to list here is ideas that were discarded in the process, as these tend to crop up again after a while.
-Describing them here saves time as it allows people discussing those ideas again in the future to point to refer to this document.
+Describing them here saves time as it allows people discussing those ideas again in the future to refer to this document.

 ## Prior art